40-meter band: Japan

+Immediately after the change, stations that ignore international practice and operate SSB on lower frequencies appeared.

 Canada

 Canada is part of region 2 and as such is subject to the IARU band plan.
-Radio Amateurs of Canada offers the bandplan below as a recommendation for use by radio amateurs in that country but it does not have the force of law and should only be considered a suggestion or guideline.
+Radio Amateurs of Canada offers the bandplan below (effective 2023-06-01) as a recommendation for use by radio amateurs in that country but it does not have the force of law and should only be considered a suggestion or guideline.